rafaelpcarneiro/fakeNewsAnalysis/README.md

-# Studying topological features of the Graph of users interaction collected from Twitter
+# Studying topological features of the network of interactions on Twitter and its relation with fake news

 ## A brief view of the work